heathermiller/papers-documents/index.md

     type HasPicklerDispatch { def dispatchTo: Pickler[_] }

+The result type of `dispatchTo` is an existential type since `Pickler` is invariant in its type parameter, and different subclasses will have to return picklers of different types.

 **Note** that structural types might not be the best choice, using them can be a bit slow at runtime when it comes to dispatching to subtypes.
 A small extension to type macros, however, might allow us to use a regular trait